robbell/compose-collide/README.md

 ![Web app](https://github.com/robbell/compose-collide/raw/master/docs/web-app.png)

-Compose/Collide was on display at the Natural History Museum for Universities Week 2014.
+Compose/Collide was originally on display at the Natural History Museum as part of Universities Week 2014 and later as part of London Design Week 2016 at the V&A.

 ![Machine](https://github.com/robbell/drum-score/raw/master/docs/machine.jpg)